We continue our list of the best games for Mac. The next category is:

 Most of the game is randomly generated, so you can play it over and over without ever repeating yourself - which is just as well, since Death Road is a 'permadeath' game.
 There's no Save option, so if you die you just have to go back to the beginning and start again.
 That can be frustrating, so if the 'roguelike' genre of permadeath games doesn't suit you then you should probably try something a little more forgiving.
 However, the sheer fun and retro design of Death Road ensures that playing it over and over doesn't get boring, and the retro graphics mean that it runs well even on really old Macs (and there's an iOS version too).
-Cliff Joseph

 Deus Ex: Mankind Divided

-The game is set in 2029, two years after the events of Human Revolution, which resulted in widespread distrust of people - like our hero, Adam Jensen - whose bodies have been enhanced by mechanical 'augs' (augmentations) that give them superhuman abilities.
+This game is set in 2029, two years after the events of Human Revolution, which resulted in widespread distrust of people - like our hero, Adam Jensen - whose bodies have been enhanced by mechanical 'augs' (augmentations) that give them superhuman abilities.
 During a mission with Interpol, Jensen finds evidence of a conspiracy designed to drum up support for new laws that would segregate augmented humans from the rest of the population.

-That's basically the plot of every X-Men film in the last 20 years, so Mankind Divided isn't exactly dripping in originality.
+That's basically the plot of every X-Men film in the past 20 years, so Mankind Divided isn't exactly dripping with originality.
 But, as ever with the Deus Ex series, the fun lies in the execution, and the wonderfully open-ended gameplay that gives you freedom to complete your mission in whatever way you want.
 In many situations you can try and talk your way out of trouble, use stealth to sneak past enemies, or computer skills to hack through their defences.
 And, of course, there's always the brute-force option, going in with all guns blazing and using your augs to overpower your enemies.